 I teach all ages on any level from beginners to advanced.
 I tailor every lesson to fit the individual student.
-Over a period of time my lessons will have covered the following subjects: technique, phrasing, various genres, playing with a sense of groove, reading music, ergonomics.
+Over a period of time my lessons will have covered the following subjects: technique, phrasing, various genres, playing with a sense of groove, reading music, soloing and ergonomics.
 We will also cover how to approach the drums in order to play them most effectively using the appropriate effort for various situations.

 I master both traditional and match grip and strive to give my students the necessary technique that will enable them to develop and improve for many years to come.
 Relaxation, accuracy and patience is a vital rule to remember when learning the drums.
 I am a patient, dedicated teacher, passionate about helping and guiding my students to reach their full potential.
 I have an Enhanced DBS certificate.

 - Technique / Classical snare